Heijix/nut-lang/CODE_OF_CONDUCT.md

  - the associated documentation stored in /doc/core
  - a README file must be present in the code folder that explains how you have written the library (depedency, compile, Makefile... etc)

+The docs directory and the test program must be in the /core/{LANG}.
+It may change in the future.

 ## Other stuff

 Little stuff can be made in master branch, directly if it refer to a issue.
 It means that nothing can't be done in master, if they is no associated issue.
 If, for some reason, you want to do changes or add a new feature, create an associated issue to explain what you did / will do.